jeewon-kim1127/-HTML-covid_rule/README.md

 Guide Application for Corona Prevention Regulations by Region in Korea https://covidguide.netlify.app/

-Basic template by Colorlib, Designed & Modified by Jeewon Kim Optimized for Mobile
+Basic template by Colorlib, Designed & Modified by Jeewon Kim/ Optimized for Mobile